anurag2235/aerothon2022/README.md

-# Edge Impulse Linux SDK for Python
+# AEROKLE SAE AERODESIGN TEAM

 This repository belong to aeroKLE.
 This is a computer vision project which is being designed for AEROTHON 2022 competition